compusophy/docs/docs/run-node/advanced-configuration.md

 This section denotes all additional configuration values at the root of the config file.

 ```
-listenGrpcMultiaddr: <multiaddr> - the multiaddr this node will listen on for gRPC calls
+listenGrpcMultiaddr: <multiaddr> – local multiaddr the master process will listen on for gRPC calls
-listenRESTMultiaddr: <multiaddr> - the multiaddr this node listen on for REST requests
+listenRESTMultiaddr: <multiaddr> – local multiaddr the master process will listen on for REST requests
 ```

 ## 2.0 Combined Seniority Prover Keys